Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Recent Preprints</font>
   * M. Bambach, S. Chu, M. Herty and Y. Lin, [A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws](./files/Bambach_Chu_Herty_Lin_Stability.pdf), submitted to International Journal of Control.

+   * S. Chu, M. Herty and A. Kurganov, [New Scheme Adaption Strategy for Hyperbolic Conservation Laws](./files/Chu-Herty-Kurganov-Adaptive.pdf), submitted to Spectral and High-Order Methods for Partial Differential Equations ICOSAHOM 2025.

   * S. Chu and M. Herty, [A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws](./files/Chu_Herty_LD.pdf), submitted to Numerical Methods for Partial Differential Equations.

    * S. Chu, M. Herty, A. Kurganov, M. Lukacova and C. Yu, [Numerical Study of Dissipative Weak Solutions for the Euler Equations of Gas Dynamics](./files/Chu_Herty_Kurganov_Lukacova_Yu.pdf), submitted to Pure and Applied Functional Analysis (special issue for Prof. Eitan Tadmor's 70th birthday).